ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/hub-sink-replication/overview.markdown

 * **Issuing Certificates**
   * You can issue a certificate from a few sources:
      * **Create a new certificate** in the Hub task creation page.
-     * **Import and reuse** the certificate that is already used by the server to validate clients access.
+     * **Import and reuse** the certificate that is already used by the server to validate client access.
      * **Provide a certificate** from any other source.

 * **Export from Hub, Import by Sink**
   After using the Hub task creation page to issue the certificate, you need to export the certificate to a file.
-Any Sink task that wishes to connect this Hub and Access, will import the file and keep the Hub's public key and its own priivate key.
+Any Sink task that wishes to connect this Hub and Access, will import the file and keep the Hub's public key and its own private key.
   After the export, the Hub task will keep only its public key.

 {PANEL/}